ermongroup/cs228-notes/learning/structure/index.md

 $$

 We recognize this as a maximum spanning tree problem.
-It has several well-known algorithms for its solution.
-Their runtimes are quadratic in the number of vertices.
+It has several well-known algorithms for its solution, each with a runtime which grows quadratically in the number of verticies.
 Two famous examples include Kruskal's algorithm and Prim's algorithm.
 Any such maximum spanning tree, with any node its root, is a solution.